Japan–Mongolia relations

-Japan–Mongolia relations are the bilateral relations between Japan and Mongolia.
+Japan–Mongolia relations (日本とモンゴルの関係; Япон-Монголын харилцаа) are the bilateral relations between Japan and Mongolia.
 The two countries established formal diplomatic relations in 1972.
-Since Mongolia's democractic alignment in the 1990s, Japan has been seen as one of its third neighbours, with the two countries signing a "Special Strategic Partnership for Peace and Prosperity" in 2022.
+Since Mongolia's democratic alignment in the 1990s, Japan has been seen as one of its third neighbours, with the two countries signing a "Special Strategic Partnership for Peace and Prosperity" in 2022.

 History

 Relations between the two peoples originally began in the 13th century between the Kamakura shogunate and the Mongol Empire, when the latter tried to conquer the former but failed.

 Mongol invasions

 By 1259, Korean resistance to the Mongol invasion had collapsed.
-With Korea under Mongol control, the attempts by the Mongol Empire to invade the Japanese Archipelago began after the Goryeo Dynasty (now Korea) formed an alliance with Kublai Khan of the Mongols.
+With Korea under Mongol control, the attempts by the Mongol Empire to invade the Japanese archipelago began after the Goryeo Dynasty (now Korea) formed an alliance with Kublai Khan of the Mongols.

+Takezaki Suenaga facing Mongol arrows and bombs containing gunpowder, circa 1293.

 Kublai sent several emissaries, in 1268, demanding that the "king" of Japan submit to the Empire, under its mandate from Eternal Heaven.
 These emissaries were either ignored or rebuffed by Japan, and as a consequence in October 1274 Kublai sent an invasion fleet across Tsushima Strait to Tsushima Island, comprising over 900 ships and 20,000 soldiers.
 This, the first invasion, overran Tsushima and Iki.
 From there they sailed to Hakata Bay, which resulted in the Battle of Bun'ei, where what the Japanese were later to call a kamikaze ("divine wind") wrecked the invading forces in their ships.

 The second attempted invasion came after more envoys had been sent in 1275 and 1279.
 At that time, the Japanese beheaded them rather than simply refusing them.
 As a consequence, Kublai dispatched another invasion fleet, consisting the Song fleet, which the Empire captured in 1275, and a further 1,000 ships supplied by Goryeo.
 The latter arrived in Japan in May 1281 before the Song fleet, and attacked Hakata without waiting for the Song ships, and also without success.
 Thus began the Battle of Kōan.
 The Song fleet arrived later, and also attacked Hakata, but were unable to overcome Japanese forces.
 Eventually, on the 15th of August, another kamikaze wrecked the invading forces in their ships.